micro-api/micro-api/README.md

 {
   "@error": {
     "title": "NotFoundError",
-    "message": "The requested entity was not found."
+    "message": "The requested record was not found."
   }
 }
 ```